julianrosen/julianrosen.github.io/index.md

 ---
 # About

-I am a mathematician doing research in number theory and arithmetic algebraic geometry.
-I am also interested in many aspects of computing.
+I am a mathematician.
+My research is in number theory and arithmetic algebraic geometry, and I am particularly interested in motives and motivic Galois theory.
+I am also interested in machine learning.

 ---
 # Contact information